Epstein–Barr virus viral-capsid antigen

 Epstein Barr Virus (EBV) causes the illness referred to as Mononucleosis.
 In the infectious stage of this illness, individuals will have Epstein Barr viral capsid antigens (EBV-VCA) in their mouth and blood.
 The viral capsid of a virus is the complex of proteins that surrounds the genetic material inside the virus.
 Epstein Barr virus capsid antigens (VCA) are any sections of the viral capsid that the hosts' antibodies bind to.
 The hosts, or individuals infected with the virus, will produce antibodies to target these Epstein Barr viral capsid antigens.
-IgG VCA antibodies will be produced during the early stage of the EBV infection.
-In contrast, IgM VCA antibodies will be produced at later stages on the infection.
+IgM VCA antibodies will be produced during the early stage of the EBV infection.
+In contrast, IgG VCA antibodies will be produced at later stages on the infection.

 The Viral Capsid Antigen (VCA)

 The Virus Capsid Antigen (VCA) is a structural protein component of the Epstein-Barr Virus (EBV) that forms part of the viral capsid, the protective shell that encloses the EBV’s genetic material.
 The VCA is expressed within cells late in the lytic cycle, a phase of EBV infection where the virus actively replicates and produces new virus particles.
 VCA expression occurs within infected B lymphocytes and epithelial cells as the virus transitions from latency to lytic reactivation.
 Because it appears late in replication, detection of antibodies to VCA provides insight into the timing and stage of EBV infection.

 EBV structure and partial map of the genome.
 During the lytic cycle, various lytic antigens are expressed (shown in yellow).
 Gene products of BMRF-1, BCLF-1, and BALF-4 are depicted as EA/D, p160 VCA, and gp110 VCA, respectively.

 The VCA serves as a key antigen associated with the EBV that is targeted by IgM antibodies during acute infection, while IgG antibodies develop slightly later and persist for life, serving as markers of past infection and lasting immunity.